 - If desired, add in gel food coloring and stir by hand with a rubber spatula until the batter is evenly colored.

 - Divide batter evenly between the prepared cake pans.
-I like to use a digital kitchen scale to weigh my pans, and ensure they all have the same amount of batter.
-This guarantees your layers will bake to be the same height.
+I like to use a kitchen scale to weigh my pans and ensure they all have the same amount of batter.
+This guarantees your layers will bake to the same height.

 - Bake for 30-33 minutes, or until a toothpick comes out with a few moist crumbs.
 Allow the pans to cool for 10 minutes, then run a small offset spatula around the perimeter of the pan to separate the cake from the pan.